lineality/Online_Voting_Using_One_Time_Pads/README.md

 Fuzzy time stamp (month year?) unix epoch

-2. Using a modified blockchain to store results:
+2. Using a blockchain (or modified blockchain) to store results:
 - e.g. university trusted node anchors
 - maybe full-chain so no retroactive?
 - slower but more robust?
 - smaller number of participants? (or pooled participants?)
 - containing hash and voting record?

+3. Using smart-contracts to manage processes through elections